ForkInABlender/ChatGPT_solutions_produced_from_simple_prompt/README.md

  * problem solve
  * imitate a human mind represented as dynamically reshaping networks
  * Do more than token parse & actually comprehend beyond basic training
- * imitating human consciousness ( not for the purposes of embedding into video games as that violates the individual it is imitatings' copyright rights )
+ * imitating human consciousness ( not for the purposes of embedding into video games as that violates the individual it is imitatings' copyright rights including their human rights )